 - pot of water

-- 1 tbsp olive oil
+- 2 tablespoon olive oil

-- 4 cloves garlic finely chopped
+- 4 cloves garlic, finely chopped

-- 1 medium onion finely chopped
+- 1 medium onion, finely chopped

-- 24 ounces Rao's Homemade Marinara Sauce
+- 32 ounces Rao's Homemade Marinara Sauce

-- 1/2 tsp black pepper
+- ½ teaspoon black pepper

 - salt to taste

-- 16 ounces whole-wheat spaghetti
+- 1 pound whole-wheat spaghetti

-- 2 handfuls fresh basil julienned
+- 2 handfuls fresh basil, julienned

-- In the meantime, finely chop an onion and 4 cloves of garlic.
+- Start by heating a pot of water for your pasta.
+In the meantime, finely chop an onion and 4 cloves of garlic.

 - Heat a pot on medium heat and add extra virgin olive oil and crushed red pepper flakes.

 - Cover with a lid for about 10 minutes.